Tanus186/CanopyRS_Setup/README.md

 vs_BuildTools.exe --quiet --wait --norestart --nocache --installPath "D:\YourFolderName\BuildTools" --add Microsoft.VisualStudio.Workload.VCTools --includeRecommended
 ```

 *Explanation: Runs the installer in the background without pop-ups and installs it directly into `D:\YourFolderName\BuildTools`.
-This is a ~4GB download and may take a few minutes.*
+This is a ~4GB download and may take a few minutes.
+There will be no output here*

 **4. Check if the installer is still running:**